codebeltnet/.github/profile/README.md

 ### Repository Structure

-In the root of the repository, there should be a `README.md` file with a description of the repository as well as complemental docs such as `CONTRIBUTING.md`, `CODE_OF_CONDUCT.md`, `LICENSE.md`, `CHANGELOG.md` and so forth.
+In the root of the repository, there should be a `README.md` file with a description of the repository as well as complemental docs such as `CONTRIBUTING.md`, `CODE_OF_CONDUCT.md`, `LICENSE`, `CHANGELOG.md` and so forth.

 Any ignore files must also be placed in the root of the repository, including but not limited to `.gitignore`, `.dockerignore` and so forth.